BenRogersWPG/WebSearch/README.md

 ## Completed To-dos ✔️

+- ~~Re-organize UI setting subcategory with new subcategory for something specifically for search functions~~
 - ~~Display information message when searching directly (only 1 search engine), inviting user to add more~~
 - ~~Add second command to the extension of just "Web Search" as not all searches are of selected text~~
 - ~~Take new setting that keeps the search bar to persist even when losing focus out of beta~~